-Are all WIC Selective Se OA-funded partners ervice? complying with the guidance provided in the TEGL regarding Yes X
+12. Are all WIOA-funded partners complying with the guidance provided in the TEGL regarding Selective Service?

 13. What is your strategy to ensure that job-ready job seekers enrolled in your programs (including non-program universal customers) are registering in MinnesotaWorks.net and are making their resumes viewable to employers?